-Wavefront propagation is a well-known strategy for computing (weighted) straight skeletons [2, 3, 6].
-The moving wavefront is defined over P and regarded as a function $\mathcal{W}P(t)$ of time t.
-At the start time t = 0the wavefront $\mathcal{W}P(0)$ equals P. As time progresses the propagation process simulates a shrinking of the wavefront.
-Therefore, every wavefront edge moves at unit speed and in a self-parallel manner into the interior of the polygon while maintaining a closed boundary.
-The vertices of this shrinking wavefront trace out arcs which form the straight skeleton $\mathcal{S}(P)$.
-To maintain the weak planarity1 of the wavefront two events have to be handled: edge event and split event.
+ton S(P).
+To maintain the weak planarity1 of the wavefront two event types have to be handled: edge events and split events.
 An edge event occurs when a wavefront edge shrinks to zero length.
 A split event occurs when a reflex wavefront vertex crashes into the interior of an opposing wavefront edge.
-These events produce the (interior) nodes of the straight skeleton such that at least three arcs meet in a common node.
-(In addition there are n nodes that correspond to the vertices of P.) If multiple split events occur at the same point and time, i.e., if multiple reflex wavefront vertices coincide, then we call such an event a multi-split event.2 Multiple edge events on the same point result in a vanishing wavefront component or multiple vanishing edges.
+These two types of events produce the (interior) nodes of the straight skeleton such that at least three arcs meet in a common node.
+(In addition there are n nodes that correspond to the vertices of P.) If multiple split events occur at the same point and time, i.e., if multiple reflex wavefront vertices coincide, then we call such an event a multi-split event.
+(Multi-split events are also known as vertex events [5].)
+Multiple edge events at the same point result in a vanishing wavefront component or multiple vanishing edges.